dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 ms.prod: entity-framework-core
 uid: core/get-started/uwp/getting-started
 ---

-# Local SQLite on UWP
+# UWP - New Database

 > [!NOTE]
 > This documentation is for EF Core.
 For EF6.x, see [Entity Framework 6](../../../ef6/index.md).